Keibert Ruiz Preview, Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is ninth in the league with a collective nine strikeouts per nine innings.
+- The Phillies pitching staff is ninth in MLB with a collective nine strikeouts per nine innings.

-- The Phillies have a 4.01 team ERA that ranks 11th across all MLB pitching staffs.
+- The Phillies have a 3.99 team ERA that ranks 10th among all league pitching staffs.

-- Sanchez makes the start for the Phillies, his 12th of the season.
-He is 1-3 with a 3.39 ERA and 53 strikeouts in 58 1/3 innings pitched.
+- Phillies pitchers combine to give up 139 total home runs at a clip of 1.1 per game (to rank 11th in the league).

-- In his last appearance on Friday, Aug.
-11, the lefty tossed six innings against the Minnesota Twins, allowing two earned runs while surrendering six hits.
+- Wheeler will aim to secure his 10th victory when he gets the start for the Phillies, his 25th of the season.
+He is 9-5 with a 3.56 ERA and 160 strikeouts through 144 2/3 innings pitched.

-- In 11 games this season, the 26-year-old has a 3.39 ERA and 8.2 strikeouts per nine innings, while giving up a batting average of .218 to opposing hitters.
+- His most recent appearance was on Tuesday against the Toronto Blue Jays, when the right-hander tossed seven innings, surrendering one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.